google/comprehensive-rust/src/basic-syntax/rustdoc.md

 automatically documented at [`docs.rs`](https://docs.rs) using the [rustdoc](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html) tool.
 It is idiomatic to document all public items in an API using this pattern.
+Code snippets can document usage and will be used as unit tests.

 <details>